Building Plot Valuations

 Gross internal floor area is the measure we use (the industry standard).
 It’s the area measured to the internal face of each external wall for each floor level, including areas occupied by internal walls.

-What do the figures include?
+What do the build cost figures include?

 The cost per square metre figure allows for a finished home, including kitchens and bathrooms but not including external landscaping.